Syncleus/Ferma/README.md

 The Ferma project was originally created as an alternative to the TinkerPop2 Frames project.
 Which at the time lacked features needed by the community, and its performance was cripplingly slow.
-Today Ferma is a robust framework that takes on a role similar to Object-relational Model (ORM) libraries for traditional databases.
-Ferma is often referred to as a Object-graph Model (OGM) library, and maps Java objects to elements in a graph such as Vertexs and Edges.
+Today Ferma is a robust framework that takes on a role similar to an Object-relational Model (ORM) library for traditional databases.
+Ferma is often referred to as a Object-graph Model (OGM) library, and maps Java objects to elements in a graph such as a Vertex or an Edge.

 Ferma 3.x **Supports Tinkerpop3**.
 For tinkerpop2 support use Ferma version 2.x.

 Annotated classes in Ferma have their abstract methods implemented using code generation during start-up with Byte Buddy, avoiding the need for proxy classes.
 This in turn significantly improves performance when compared with TinkerPop Frames and other frameworks.
-Ferma offers many features including several annotated method types as well handling Java typing completely transparently.
-This ensures whatever the type of the object is when you persist it to the graph the same Java type will be used when instantiaing a class off of the graph.
+Ferma offers many features including several annotation types to reduce the need for boilerplate code as well as handling Java typing transparently.
+This ensures whatever the type of the object is when you persist it to the graph the same Java type will be used when instantiating a class off of the graph.

 Ferma is designed to easily replace TinkerPop Frames in existing code, as such, the annotations provided by Ferma are a super-set of those provided by TinkerPop Frames.

-Ferma is built directly on top of TinkerPop3 and allows access to all of the Tinkerpop internals.
-This ensures all the TinkerPop features are preserved.
-The TinkerPop suite provides several tools which can be used to work with the Ferma engine.
+Ferma is built directly on top of TinkerPop and allows access to all of the internals.
+This ensures all the TinkerPop features are available to the end-user.
+The TinkerPop stack provides several tools which can be used to work with the Ferma engine.

 * **Gremlin**, a database agnostic query language for Graph Databases.
 * **Gremlin Server**, a server that provides an interface for executing Gremlin on remote machines.
 * a data-flow framework for splitting, merging, filtering, and transforming of data
-* **Graph Computer**, a frammework for running algorithms against a Graph Database.
+* **Graph Computer**, a framework for running algorithms against a Graph Database.
 * Support for both **OLTP** and **OLAP** engines.
 * **TinkerGraph** a Graph Database and the reference implementation for Tinkerpop.
 * Native **Gephi** integration for visualizing graphs.